PlumpMath/kostas/README.md

-kostas
+Kostas
 ======

-Kostas is a simple K Nearest Neighbour classifier for an arbitrary count of numerical features.
+Kostas is a simple K-nearest Neighbour classifier for an arbitrary count of numerical features.

 Simple Usage